 What is the best food for menopause?
 How does nutrition affect the symptoms of menopause?
 Learn more about the diet for menopause.

 Many people toss around the term “Menopause” comfortably and casually as if they have a thorough understanding of the life transition that is widely known as “The Change”.
-First, let’s straighten out our terminology, you’re likely meaning perimenopause.
+First, let’s straighten out our terminology.
+You’re likely meaning “perimenopause”.
 Even some healthcare professionals refer to symptoms such as hot flashes, sleep struggles, mood swings, etc. as “menopause”, but that’s actually perimenopause..
 Menopause is that day in a woman’s life when she has one-year bleed-free (period free) – hallelujah!

 Nutrition is a key component to managing perimenopausal symptoms and maintaining health beyond menopause into your latter years.
 As this is the time that you are entering the Yin phase of your life.
 All the reserves and resources you have gathered throughout life matter now more than ever to maintain quality of life, so that you can be a rad grandma, auntie, or traveler that bestows her gifts onto others thirsty for life.
 We tend to ignore generational transmissions in this day and age, and I believe women are blessed with such physical signs and symptoms in our life transitions.
 Our bodies literally tell us where in life we are and how to keep healthy (or regain health) with each cycle of life.
 A key foundation of health is nutrition.